Black coatings for light alloys in space: solar absorptivity and infra-red emissivity1 October 2019

 Figure 2.
 Optical micrographs: Hard anodised coating showing through-thickness columnar cracks (left), and a Keronite PEO coating showing uniform coating coverage and good edge retention (right).

-Ultra-black in space
+Black PEO coatings in space

 Keronite's scientists worked to space agencies' requirements by experimenting with variables such as the applied voltage, electrolyte composition and time treated to find a number of solutions that uniquely improve material performance in space.

-Keronite ultra-black can already be found in space, such as these four pioneering examples:
+Keronite's black coatings can already be found in space, such as these four pioneering examples:

 Figure 3.
-Barrel for satellites treated with Ultra-Black Keronite.
+Barrel for satellites treated with Keronite.
 This coating has been extensively tested for humidity, vibration, debris formation and low optical reflectivity.
 Image courtesy of Cilas Marseilles